orkestron-ai/software-meta-model/b1-business-dynamics/103-processes.md

 ## 1. Purpose of the Layer

-The **Processes** layer defines how the business operates through executable flows of work.
+The **Processes** layer defines how the product operates through **real executable workflows**.

 It describes:

-- business processes at different levels of abstraction
+- end-to-end business processes
-- process steps, events, and decision points
+- hierarchical decomposition of processes
-- roles and responsibilities within processes
+- detailed execution flows
-- inputs, outputs, and artifacts
+- roles, systems, and interactions
-- hierarchy and decomposition of processes
+- branching logic and orchestration
-- relationships between processes
+- real operational complexity

 It answers:

-- How does the product operate in reality?
+- How does the system actually work in reality?
-- What flows of work exist?
+- What are the full execution flows?
-- Who does what and when?
+- How are decisions made during execution?
-- How do processes connect to each other?
+- How do processes interact and compose?
-- How do high-level processes decompose into detailed ones?
+- How does execution scale and evolve?

 ---